demosche/lethal-company-modded/ModdedBuild/BepInEx/plugins/YaBoiDucki-men_stalker/README.md

         Tweaked the model

         Explanation : It was decided that the Men-stalker would need to have a longer eye contact with a scavenger (Double) to actually offer the players a chance to spot him.
 We have also doubled his spawn ratio and shortened his stalking time to make him more present in a game.

+- v2.5.2

+        Updated the model (Fixed gap, reajusted material).

+        Fixed a bug where the man-stalker will "bounce around" during a specific time of the stalking phase.

+        Rush sequence's chase speed : 11 -> 9.5

+        When it fails the stalk sequence, will ROAM, intead of IDLE.
+This is to actually reward the player team who lost it.

+        While stalking : when the target is lost, increase the total duration of the stalking phase by 2 sec every 1 sec it has lost it's target : further means to reward player who loses it.
+(So up to +30s of gained time, or losing it, whichever comes first)

+- v2.5.3

+        Bug fixing

+- v2.5.4

+        ...